 Rules are always bundled into topics, like the topic: ~childhood topic.
 Topics have a list of relevant keywords following the topic name.
-After that, the gambits, t: lines are always the first rules in a topic.
-They offer a story or expected conversation flow.
+After that, rules come in any order.
+The gambits, t: lines offer a story or expected conversation flow.
 If you ask information in a conversation, you are expected to balance the scales by giving information.
 For example if you ask what someone does for a hobby, you are expected after their response to answer the question about yourself.
 As in:

-Topic: school [school university learn]

-t: Where do you go to school?

-t: I go to Harvard?

-t: What is your major?

-t: I am studying finance.
+Topic: school [school university learn] t: Where do you go to school? t: I go to Harvard. t: What is your major? t: I am studying finance.